tegbessou/skeleton/README.md

 ## How to start with Skeleton ?
 ### First replace "skeleton" occurence with your project name
 - Change all occurences of "skeleton" in Makefile
-- Change host "skeleton.fr" in site.conf
+- Change host "skeleton.docker" in site.conf
 - Change "skeleton" in .bashrc
-- Change base url "https://skeleton.fr" in behat.yml
+- Change base url "https://skeleton.docker" in behat.yml.dist
 - Change database name "skeleton" in .env
 - Change dump name "skeleton.sql" in FixtureContext
+- Change urls which finish with "skeleton.docker" in docker-compose.override.yaml.dist

 ### Add host in your /etc/hosts
 <pre>